Sholastix/Project_IC_back_v3/README.md

              http://localhost:xxxx/api/workout/

-             GET workout of specific user (by user ID from token).
+             GET workout of specific user (by user ID from token) - ONLY FOR TESTING!
              CREATE new workouts in specific user's list (by user ID from token).

              http://localhost:xxxx/api/workout/:workoutID